joagada2/loan-default-prediction-model/README.md

  -  To use the model for offline batch inferencing, select a subset of the training dataset, delete the label column, save the dataframe in the input_data subfolder in the inferencing folder, and run the following code from your command line: python inferencing/batch_inferencing.py
  ## TOOLS/SKILLS USED IN THIS PROJECT
   - Python (Pandas, matplotlib, seaborn, scikitlearn etc)
-  - XGBoost
+  - XGBoost - for model training
-  - MLFlow
+  - MLFlow - Experiment tracking
-  - dagshub
+  - dagshub - Experiment tracking, data storage in the cloud and code hosting
-  - Hydra
+  - Hydra - Managing configuration
-  - FastAPI
+  - FastAPI - Model Serving
-  - Heroku
+  - Heroku - API exposed on Heroku
-  - GitHub/GitHub Action
+  - GitHub/GitHub Action - Code hosting and CI/CD pipeline
-  - Streamlit
+  - Streamlit - For creating web app that uses model for prediction
-  - WhyLabs
+  - WhyLabs - Continous monitoring of model in production
+  - Prefect - For workflow orchestration
-  - Git
+  - Git - For project version control
-  - DVC
+  - DVC - For data version control
   - etc
 ### contact me on whatsapp number +2348155337422 for further clarifications on this project.
 Note: I am open to new opportunities in machine learning